1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: 90° difference = 6 hours.
 6:00 pm – 6 hours = 12 noon; but since west, another 6 hours = 6 am.

-73. The International Date Line ensures that:
+73. The International Date Line ensures that_____________.

 A) The Earth has 12 months